-Librarians who wish to buy seals can find them in the ALA Online Store.
+Individuals who wish to buy small quantities of seals can find them in the ALA Online Store.
 Publishers wishing to buy bulk seals or license seal images can find more information by consulting ALA's Seals Sales & Permissions page or reading YALSA's seal policy.

 YALSA’s portfolio of book and media awards helps strengthen library services for and with teens by identifying quality, age appropriate resources for librarians and library workers to share with the teens in their communities.